misael-diaz/sonic-infinite-scroller-game-dev/README.md

 some of my free time on playing games I rather invest that time in building a game.

 ## References

-The inspiration to build a sonic game came from Paul Cockcrell's [codecamp](https://github.com/paulcockrell/sonic-infinite-scroller).
-He shows how to build a infinite scroller sonic game with the KaPlay library that runs on the browser.
-Even though I am not using his source code, I have read the learning resources for building the game.

 I am using the [Xlib Programming Manual](https://tronche.com/gui/x/xlib/) as the main resource for producing graphics/animations and for handling player input.